This information will help you get ready for your mediastinoscopy procedure at Memorial Sloan Kettering (MSK).

 During a mediastinoscopy, your surgeon will make a small incision (surgical cut) in the middle of your lower neck.
-He or she will place a lighted metal tube with a camera called a mediastinoscope through the cut to examine your chest.
+They will place a metal tube with a light and camera called a mediastinoscope through the cut to examine your chest.
 Your surgeon will take biopsies (tissue samples) of any important areas to check for cancer or other conditions.

-One of the most common reasons to perform a mediastinoscopy is to see if lung cancer has spread to lymph nodes in the chest or to examine lymph nodes that are abnormally large to rule out other cancers and conditions.
+One of the most common reasons to perform a mediastinoscopy is to see if lung cancer has spread to lymph nodes in your chest or to look at lymph nodes that are larger than normal.
 You and your doctors will use the results of your mediastinoscopy to help choose the right treatment plan for you.

 The procedure typically takes 60 to 75 minutes.

 You may need to stop taking some of your medications before your procedure.
 We have included some common examples below.
 For instructions about which medications you can take on the morning of your procedure, talk with your healthcare provider.
 If you have any questions about your medications, ask your doctor or nurse.